RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Experimental Results and Discussions

 APLS measures the similarity of the ground-truth graph $G^*$ and the predicted graph $\hat{G}$.
 It samples multiple vertex pairs on both graphs and compares the difference between the shortest distance of vertex pairs.
 APLS is calculated by the following equation:

-where $(a,b)$ demonstrates a vertex pair sampled from $G^*$ and $(a',b')$ is the corresponding vertex pair sampled from $\hat{G}$. $L(\cdot,\cdot)$ calculates the length of the shortest path between two vertices.
+where $(a,b)$ demonstrates a vertex pair sampled from $G^*$ and $(a',b')$ is the corresponding vertex pair sampled from $\hat{G}$.
+The number of sampled vertex pairs is denoted by $N_s$, and $L(\cdot,\cdot)$ calculates the length of the shortest path between two vertices.
 Higher APLS indicates better graph similarity and topology correctness.